Image-orientation - Property CSS

 Images (photos in particular) have information in their EXIF that indicates how the photo should be rotated: 90°, 180° or 270°.

-If images don't have this information included in their EXIF, in which case the image-orientation
+If images don't have this information included in their EXIF, in which case the image-orientation property will be inoperative.

-.
+All other properties apply after image-orientation.
 For example, the height and width of the image are those after the image is turned over.

-is only used to correct the orientation of an image that has been photographed with a different orientation than the display one.
+image-orientation is only used to correct the orientation of an image that has been photographed with a different orientation than the display one.

-To rotate any image, and at any angle, refer to the transformations (transform
+To rotate any image, and at any angle, refer to the transformations (transform and rotate properties).

-Values for image-orientation
+Values for image-orientation.

 - image-orientation: from-image;